navnorth/wp-oer/readme.txt

 3. Display educational resources on your WordPress website!

 == Changelog ==

+= 0.8.3 =
+* block_categories deprecated as of WP5.8, used block_categories_all instead
+* Added translations to subject area taxonomy page.
+* fixed expand/collapse issue with resource links
+* fixed sublevels display issue due to attribute escaping
+* added support for older version of Wordpress(WP 5.7 or earlier) when adding custom block category

 = 0.8.2 =
 * Fixed the issue where WYSIWYG visual tab is freezing